 Student & Alumni

-The Career and Disability Services Coordinator at UACCB can meet with students for personal counseling and to make referrals to community resources as needed.
+The Career and Disability Services Coordinator at UACCB can meet with students to make referrals to community resources for counseling, as needed.

 Individual appointments are available and can be scheduled by contacting the Career & Disability Services Office by phone at 870-612-2048, or in person at MCB 233B.